 Truth: Your dog will learn to listen without treats, but you’ll probably need to use them longer than you intuitively might think, possibly up to six months after she first learns a behavior.
 However, we’re talking about your dog knowing a skill completely.
 For her to do that, she’ll need a lot of repetition and have to practice under various circumstances.
 Say your dog sits for you when you are home alone even if you don’t give her a treat, but when you take her to a park where there are lots of distractions, she doesn’t.
 That’s because dogs don’t generalize well.
 In fact, the single biggest thing you can do to throw your dog off is to change her environment or other variables.
 When you do, you’ll need to reteach her that skill or trick in the new environment.

 Once you think your dog knows a skill completely, don’t just cut out the treats cold turkey.
 Instead, follow the principle of intermittent reinforcement.
 Dogs really excel when you randomly reward.
 Perhaps give a treat for a particular behavior, then skip the treat the next two times your dog does it, and then treat three times in a row.
-Eventually your dog will learn to generalize the behavior without a treat.
-Dog owners, keep your pet warm this winter.
+Eventually, your dog will learn to generalize the behavior without a treat.

 Truth: Most trainers advise you to keep your phrasing very simple and limit your requests to one word at a time.
 There’s certainly validity to this when introducing a brand-new concept like “sit,” but there’s nothing wrong with evolving your language after the first few weeks of basic training.
 Of course, you can still use one-word requests, but saying “Sit down please,” “Have a seat,” or whatever else you want to say to your dog can actually help broaden her vocabulary.
 Research has clearly shown that dogs can have a huge vocabulary, comparable to a toddler’s.
 The average dog can learn at least 165 words, while highly intelligent dogs can learn 250 words, or even considerably more.
 (One Border Collie named Chaser holds the current known record, at more than 1,000 words!)